travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 import other, shared config sources using the [Build Config Imports](/user/build-config-imports) feature.

-Detailled information about Travis CI's build config format can be found in our [Travis CI Build Config Reference](https://config.travis-ci.com/).
+Detailed information about Travis CI's build config format can be found in our [Travis CI Build Config Reference](https://config.travis-ci.com/).
 Additional information about Travis CI's use of YAML as a language to describe build configuration can be found [here](/user/build-config-yaml).